 The amendment made to section 40 be dropped as enough deterrent provisions already exist to ensure compliance with TDS provisions.
 Hence, there is no justification for denial of deduction of genuine business expenditure for failure to deduct or deposit TDS.
+Or alternatively amount of TDS deposited within return filing due date for full previous year should not be subject to disallowance.

-32. INFRASTRUCTURE FINANCING ISSUES
+28. INFRASTRUCTURE FINANCING ISSUES